lparry/travel-blog/source/_posts/2013-07-13-victoria-falls-trip.markdown

 I crossed back into Zimbabwe and headed back to camp for a shower, only to find that the water was not running for the 3rd day running.
 It seems that running water and electricity really are luxuries even in the tourist parts of Zimbabwe.

-We went as a group that night for dinner at a place called Moma Africa and I ate a traditional Zimbabwe hot pot that was supposedly spicy beef but I couldn't detect even a hint of spice, nor could someone else who ordered it.
+We went as a group that night for dinner at a place called Mama Africa and I ate a traditional Zimbabwe hot pot that was supposedly spicy beef but I couldn't detect even a hint of spice, nor could someone else who ordered it.
 That's not to say it was bad, but it definitely wasn't the spicy meal the menu described it as.

 The next morning we set off back to just across the Botswanan border to Chobe, a nice short drive compared to some of the previous ones.
 There we went on a game drive around the Chobe game lodge, a huge wildlife park teaming with wildlife.
 We drove along the river and saw loads of elephants and hippos heading to and from the water for a drink, and even a crocodile or two sunning themselves on the bank.
 Impalas frolicked, dashing about at a frantic pace leaping over ditches.
 Sadly the time of day meant we were driving towards the sun for almost the entire drive, and then away from a beautiful sunset; and also that all the cats were off sleeping, but it was still a great display of wildlife.